 A solar lease is the easiest way to go solar.
 You don’t have to pay anything up front, you don’t have to take on any debt, and someone else is financially responsible for the system.
 Sounds pretty great, right?

-When did you choose ComEd as your electricity provider?
+When did you choose your utility as your electricity provider?
 The short version is, you didn’t.
-ComEd effectively has a monopoly on the northern Illinois electricity market.
+Electric utilities have historically enjoyed an effective monopoly on electricity retail…until now.

 The worst version, of course, is doing nothing: That’s the gray bar on the left.
 In that scenario, assuming 4% annual ComEd rate increases, this customer would pay ComEd $50,653 over the next 20 years.
 Yikes!